– that we should pray because God has commanded us to do so, and because we need it;

 – that prayer is every man’s opportunity and that God hears everyone’s prayer regardless of faith;

-– that God is slow and unwilling to hear his children’s prayers and must by prayer technique and works be awakened and persuaded to respond (magic);
+– that God is slow and unwilling to hear His children’s prayers and must by prayer techniques and works be awakened and persuaded to respond (magic);

 – that prayer which has not delivered the expected results, e.g. in form of healing from serious illness, is due to unbelief (charismatic delusion);

-– that the pious prayer struggle is the way to salvation (pietism).
+– that pious prayer struggle is the way to salvation (pietism).

 Our Father which art in heaven.